wilsonliaows/docs/connectors/google-speech-to-text.md

 The Google Speech-to-Text connector uses [Cloud Text-to-Speech API v1](https://cloud.google.com/text-to-speech/docs/reference/rest/).

 ## How to connect to Google Text to Speech on Workato
 Google Speech-to-Text uses OAuth 2.0 for authentication.
-Follow the [connecting apps instructions](https://docs.workato.com/connections.html) and login to your Google account to connect.
+When prompted, follow the on-screen [connection instructions](https://docs.workato.com/connections.html) and login to your Google account to connect.